In memory of Walter Brasch, who died earlier this year. My sincere condolences to his family, friends and readers. ~ Lo

 Of course, there are some industries that have gained in the past year’s plunging economy.
 Retail sales, which the Department of Labor reports as having the lowest average wages, is gaining workers.
 But, that’s because it’s just “good business sense” to hire 75 low-paid part-timers and save the cost of benefits than to hire 50 full-time clerks.
 Only about 16 percent of all retail workers even receive health care benefits, according to the BLS.

 To the 50-year-old who worked hard for one company more than half of his life, showed up for work on time, left on time, and tolerated the company’s banal preaching about everyone is “part of our happy family,” and then is laid off as an “economy measure,” the numbers don’t matter.
 To the worker who put in 20 years in one job, and then is fired for reasons that would be questionable under any circumstance, the numbers don’t matter.
 To the $20,000-a-year worker who is told she won’t receive a raise because “we’re having a bad year,” but sees upper management not only get raises and more stock options, but also hire other managers, all of them making five times or more than her salary, the other numbers don’t matter.

 But, millions of Americans will have their bar-b-ques and family reunions, they’ll splash in the ocean or hike mountain trails, and they will have no idea why the struggle for worker rights must be fought every day by every worker.

-Dr. Brasch an award-winning journalist and the author of 20 books, was co-founder of the Northeast Pennsylvania Coalition for the Homeless.
-His latest book: Fracking America: Sacrificing Health and the Environment for Short-Term Economic Benefit.
+Dr. Brasch was an award-winning journalist and the author of 20 books, was co-founder of the Northeast Pennsylvania Coalition for the Homeless.
+Among Dr. Brasch’s 20 books is With Just Cause, a look at the historical and social issues in American labor.
+His last book: Fracking America: Sacrificing Health and the Environment for Short-Term Economic Benefit.
 His website: www.walterbrasch.com.